 Attractions in the park include walks which explore indigenous sites and remnants from the days when the park was a sheep station.
 These range from short walks around the camping areas and an indigenous rock-art site, to a strenuous hike to the summit of Mt Gunderabooka, known as the Valley of Eagles walk.

 Dry Tank Campground is a 20km drive into the park along a well-made dirt road that is passable in a 2WD unless there has been recent rain.
 There are long-drop toilets with non-potable handwashing sinks.
 Camping is available for caravans, camper trailers and tents, fire-pits are present at some sites.
 Firewood gathering is not permitted, so BYO firewood.

-Rates are $6 per adult per night and $3.50 per child per night.
+Rates are $12.30 per site.
 An interesting short (5km return) walk is available to a lookout, which provides a panoramic view towards the mountain and excellent sunset viewing.
 Remember your torch to get back to camp!
 This campground makes an excellent base to explore the indigenous art site at Mulgowan (Yappa).

 Penrose Park, Silverton

-Penrose Park isn’t a free camp, but it is dirt cheap and we had a ball staying here.
-In fact, we would have paid multiples of the $15 a night family rate and still felt it was good value.
+Penrose Park isn’t a free camp, but it is dirt cheap, and we had a ball staying here.
+In fact, we would have paid multiples of the $20 a night family rate for our unpowered site and still felt it was good value.

 There are amenities blocks, wood and gas BBQs, picnic areas and plenty of shade.
 There is also a tennis court and a bush golf course.
 Besides the native wildlife, Penrose Park is also a sanctuary for a range of farm animals that now call the park home.

 The highlight of the park for us was the open fire – a half 44 gallon drum – that kept us warm of an evening.